lipaboy/lipaboyLibrary/README.md

     + realize the common interface IPlenty

 3) Read about Args&& (because you need something like that: "Interval<int>.inAnd(a, b, c, d)" instead of "Interval<int>.in(a) && Interval<int>.in(b) && Interval<int>.in(c) && Interval<int>.in(d)" )

+4)  Add new two parameters to Interval (RightComparison and LeftComparison).
+They intuitevly clear and undestandly but not obviously.
+May be need some instructions or help for it.